 For the first time in 20 years I stepped onto a golf course again.
 And not just any golf course, the Cabot Cliffs Golf course; this was Cape Breton’s premier golf course and the best new course of 2015.

-Needless to say – I felt a little self-conscience.
+Needless to say – I felt a little self-conscious.
 That was always the part about golf I disliked, I felt like it was such a prestigious game for wealthy people with wealthy hobbies; I always felt like I didn’t belong.
 We weren’t even completely sure they’d let me walk along on such a renowned course, but they didn’t seem to have any issue with it.

 I planned to just walk the first 3 holes and leave.
 After all, I didn’t think the other people they would put us with would really appreciate a walker.
 A young couple showed up and said they were paired with us.
 As we introduced ourselves, the woman apologized and said she wasn’t going to be playing, but just walking along.

 We started off, the sun was out and the wind was blowing (typical of the Cape Breton coast!).
 As I followed along and took pictures while talking to my fellow walking buddy, I suddenly realized – I was having fun on a golf course.
 Eeek!

 While the guys golfed we took pictures and videos and enjoyed the views.
 I enjoyed the photography aspect and documenting the whole thing on video.
 Being a photo and beer caddie was hard work, but most of the time I was laughing my ass off.
 This wasn’t the stuffy game of golf I was expecting.